Gerald Melling

-Gerald John Melling (1943 – 22 December 2012) was an English-born, architect, poet, novelist, journalist, author and editor.
+Gerald John Melling (1943 – 22 December 2012) was an English-born architect, poet, novelist, journalist, author, and editor.

 Early life and education

-Gerald John Melling discovered an interest in art and poetry from a young age before choosing architecture as a creative outlet and a way to make a living.
-He left school at 16 to work in an architect's office as a cadet.
-He attended night classes at Liverpool Technical Institute.
-In 1976 Melling received formal architectural training at Auckland University and gained his architectural registration in 1977.
+Melling took an interest in art and poetry at a young age before choosing architecture as a creative outlet and a way to make a living.
+He left school at 16 to work in an architect's office as a cadet and attended night classes at Liverpool Technical Institute.
+In 1976, Melling received formal architectural training at Auckland University, and he gained his architectural registration in 1977.

 Work

-He worked briefly New York City and Toronto as a magazine editor before emigrating to New Zealand in 1971 to work for the Ministry of Works in Porirua.
+He worked briefly in New York City and Toronto as a magazine editor before emigrating to New Zealand in 1971 to work for the Ministry of Works in Porirua.

-From 1977 Gerald Melling was employed at the Board Of Education where he worked on various school projects, including Worser Bay School and Thorndon Kindergarten.
+Beginning in 1977, Melling was employed at the Board Of Education, where he worked on various school projects including Worser Bay School and Thorndon Kindergarten.
 This period sparked his interest in education theory and environments for learning and culminated in the publishing of his book Open Schoolhouse in 1981.

-Gerald was briefly the editor of the «New Zealand Architect» magazine while at the Education Board.
-He wrote the first books about living New Zealand architects; Ian Athfield, "Joyful Architecture: The Genius of New Zealand's Ian Athfield" and later Roger Walker "Positively Architecture: New Zealand's Roger Walker", helping to bring New Zealand architecture to a worldwide audience.
+Melling was briefly the editor of the «New Zealand Architect» magazine while at the Education Board.
+He wrote the first books about living New Zealand architects Ian Athfield ("Joyful Architecture: The Genius of New Zealand's Ian Athfield") and Roger Walker ("Positively Architecture: New Zealand's Roger Walker"), helping to bring New Zealand architecture to a worldwide audience.

-In 1990 he formed Melling Morse Architects along with Allan Morse, and the pair worked on public and private buildings including the redevelopment of Left Bank Arcade, Auckland’s Butterfly Creek and Melling's own home The Skybox, which sits a top of the Melling Morse Architects office in Egmont St.
+In 1990, he formed Melling Morse Architects with Allan Morse, and the pair worked on public and private buildings including the redevelopment of Left Bank Arcade, Auckland’s Butterfly Creek, and Melling's own home The Skybox, which sits atop the Melling Morse Architects office in Egmont Street.

-He experimented which various techniques to provide this including efficient planning, incorporation of recycled materials, "low tech" timber construction systems and reduction in scale.
-A typical Melling house employed vernacular construction techniques (and occasionally vernacular forms) combined with the double living height spaces, mezzanines, open plan layouts and modular gridded organisation more usually associated with high modernist architecture.
+He experimented which various techniques, including efficient planning, incorporation of recycled materials, "low-tech" timber construction systems, and reduction in scale.
+A typical Melling house employed vernacular construction techniques (and occasionally vernacular forms) combined with the double living height spaces, mezzanines, open plan layouts, and modular gridded organisation more usually associated with high modernist architecture.

-In 2008 their company won the Home New Zealand Home of the Year award for a small Wairarapa home, called the Signal Box.
+In 2008, Melling Morse Architects won the Home New Zealand Home of the Year award for a small Wairarapa home called the Signal Box.

-Following the Boxing Day Tsunami in 2004, he designed almost 50 houses and a community centre along the south coast of Sri Lanka, eventually writing a book called Tsunami Box about his experiences.
+Following the Boxing Day Tsunami in 2004, he designed almost 50 houses and a community centre along the south coast of Sri Lanka, eventually writing a book entitled Tsunami Box about his experiences.

 Personal

-Melling is noted for his unique brand of Liverpudlian humour and Beatles'-style anti-establishmentarianism, which be often brought into his work.
-Following the Boxing Day Tsunami in 2004, he designed almost 50 houses and a community centre along the south coast of Sri Lanka, eventually writing a book called Tsunami Box (2010) about his experiences.
-He had two children, a daughter, Zoe Melling, and a son, David Melling, who is also an architect.
+Melling is noted for his unique brand of Liverpudlian humour and Beatles-style anti-establishmentarianism, which he often brought into his work.
+He fathered two children: a daughter, Zoe Melling, and a son, David Melling, who is also an architect.
 He died on 22 December 2012 surrounded by his family.